The Best Smart Light Strips of 2021

 Additionally, make sure to use a unique, strong password composed of multiple characters, numbers, and letters for each of your smart home accounts.
 Data breaches feel like the norm as of late, making it all the more important to use different passwords across multiple websites and apps.

 Philips Hue makes the best smart bulbs, so we had high hopes for this light strip.
-TLDR: It’s wonderful, but unless you’re already invested in a Philips Hue ecosystem, we’d recommend skipping this light strip as it requires a hub (an additional cost) to access the best features.
+TLDR: It’s wonderful, but unless you’re already invested in a Philips Hue ecosystem, we’d recommend skipping this light strip as it requires a Hue hub (an additional cost) to access the best features.
 Bluetooth-only control is available with the Philips Hue Bluetooth app, available for iOS and Android, but you’ll need to be within range in order to use it.
-It does integrate nicely with a plethora of smart platforms like Amazon Alexa, Google Assistant, Apple HomeKit, Microsoft Cortana, SmartThings, and IFTTT.
-However, the Hue hub is required for Apple HomeKit and Siri voice control.
+The light strip works with like Amazon Alexa, Google Assistant, Apple HomeKit, Microsoft Cortana, SmartThings, and IFTTT.

-Philips Hue is known for its high-quality luminance and vibrant colors, and these strip lights do deliver on those fronts.
 Offering 1,600 Lumens, the Philips Hue Light Strip Plus is one of the brightest on the market.
-And, while the ability to sync them with your home entertainment system is a really cool feature, the Philips Hue Play HDMI Sync Box is required to make it work.
 In the app, you can set the lights to one of 16 million colors or opt for one of the many awesome preset light settings.
-The light strip also supports schedule and home automation.
-The strip can be trimmed to size or you can purchase extension pieces for a bigger setup.

 One feature that impressed us is that the cut segment can be reused and reconnected to other portions of the strip using the Philip Hue connector.
 This is not the case for most smart light strips.

-The setup process was a breeze, but the installation process was unnecessarily cumbersome.
-The adhesive backing comes off in multiple small strips instead of one or two long pieces like most others we tested, which created a lot of work and clean-up compared to other strip light installations.
-Another thing we didn’t love was that, when we went to move the strip to test it in a new location, some of the sticky adhesive goop was left behind.
-One final gripe we have is that the Philips Hue app does not offer two-factor authentication, a security feature that notifies you if someone attempts to gain access to your account.
+You can sync them with your home entertainment system, which is a really cool feature, but the Philips Hue Play HDMI Sync Box is required to make it work.

 Overall, we think this light strip is sleek, easy to use, and full of awesome features, but, due to cost, is best for people who already have other Philips Hue lights at home or those interested in creating a singular smart lighting system.